sannu01/reputation_based_blockchain/README.md

 # reputation_based_blockchain Simulation

 A reputation-based mechanism that allows each node to compute a reputation value for each of its neighbors.
 Intuitively, a node forwarding more valid and fewer spam transactions would have a higher reputation.

+ A verification strategy that allows the system to reduce the spread of spam transactions by selectively verifying a proportion of the received transactions.
+A node will be more likely to verify a transaction from a disreputable sender

 paper
  https://ieeexplore.ieee.org/document/9625746
 <pre>